refinedev/refine/documentation/docs/ui-frameworks/mui/customization/sider.md

 ## Recreating the Default Sider Menu

-You can also customize your Sider component by creating the `Custom Sider` component.
+You can also customize your Sider component by creating the `CustomSider` component.

 When you examine the code of the livepreview example below, you will see the same code that we used for the `default sider` component.
 You can create a customized `CustomSider` component for yourself by following this code.